What is DPI?

 There is no universal answer.
 Whatever feels the best and most comfortable for you is the way to go.

-Please tell us in the comment section!
+What DPI do you use?
+Let us know in the comment section!